masonrahmani/PahlawanRahmani/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...flutter
+- 🔭 I’m currently working on ...Mobile Machine Learning App
-- 🌱 I’m currently learning ... clean Code Architecture
+- 🌱 I’m currently learning ...
+Tensorflow
-- 👯 I’m looking to collaborate on ... flutter and Data Analyst
+- 👯 I’m looking to collaborate on ...
+OpenCV
 - 🤔 I’m looking for help with ...
-Machine Learning
+Computer Vision
 - 💬 Ask me about ...
 - 📫 How to reach me: ...[facebook][Pahlawan Rahmani]
 - 😄 Pronouns: ...